How much do you charge for Male and Female Waxing?

 Please do not clipper or shave the area before you have a male waxing, as we need at least half an inch - or about one centimetre’s growth - to do the waxing.

-Doesn't male waxing hurt?
+Doesn't male or female waxing hurt?

 If it's done properly, not as much as you might think!
 We use a numbing lotion for intimate male waxing which greatly reduces any possible pain.
 You should also make sure you are relaxed.